About me

 - University of Strathclyde Post Graduate Diploma in Counselling (2016)

-- Counselling role with Carlisle Carers Centre, Cruse Bereavement Care Scotland and a nearby secondary school.
+- Counselling role with Carlisle Carers Centre, Cruse Bereavement Care Scotland.

 Member organisations